-In the "Total", the cash flow amount summary is shown.
+In the "Total", the cash flow summaries are shown.

-In the "Balance", the bank balance is shown.
+In the "Balance", the bank balances are shown.

-- Budget: Bank Balances based on Budget amounts.
+- Budget (Edit mode only): Bank Balances based on Budget amounts.
 The starting balance is taken from the actual starting balance in the current fiscal year.

 - Actual & Budget: Bank Balances based on Actual and Budget.
-The actual closing balance is set until the end of the previous month (for example, actual bank balances are set until Jul 2021 when today is 2/8/21 ).
-For the current month, Forecast and Actual amounts (see above) are added to the actual bank balance of the previous month.
+The actual closing balance is set until the end of the previous month (for example, actual bank balances are set until Jul 2021 when today is 02/Aug/2021 ).
+For the current month, Actual amounts (see above) are added to the actual bank balance of the previous month.
 Budget amounts are added afterward.

 See Sales Plan

-In the Basic Budget, you will find one special report for invoices, which are related to sales and cost of goods sold, as below:
+In the Basic Budget, you will find one special report for invoices/bills, which are related to sales and cost of goods sold, as below:

-If you click the "Cash Flow Plan" tab, then a report is shown, which is almost identical to Quick Cash Flow Plan.
+If you click the "Cash Flow Plan" tab, then the cash flow report, which is almost identical to Quick Cash Flow Plan, will be displayed.

 The fundamental difference between the "Sales Plan" tab and the "Cash Flow Plan" is that the "Sales Plan" uses the Accrue Date, which is the date of issuing the invoices or bills.
-For example, if an invoice was issued on 01/07/2021, and paid on 01/08/2021.
+For example, if an invoice was issued on 01/Jul/2021, and paid on 01/Aug/2021.
 Then, the invoice is found in "July 2021" in "Sales Plan", while in "Aug 2021" in "Cash Flow Plan".